DispotoBrett/2020-fall-cs160-frozen-frogs/README.md

     - Then you can test commands such as `Posting.objects.All()` see the [django database api reference](https://docs.djangoproject.com/en/3.1/topics/db/queries/) for more info.
     - Django has also has a nice explanation of the ORM [here](https://docs.djangoproject.com/en/3.1/intro/tutorial02/)

+## ⚠ Database migrations ⚠
+Upon database schema changes, you'll have to do the following.
+Warning: this will delete the data in your tables.
+- Make sure you have the latest version of the app.
+You must run `source install.sh` from `/backend`, because this procedure invovles using the `django-extensions` addon
+- `python manage.py reset_db --router=default`
+- `python manage.py makemigrations`
+- `python manage.py migrate`

+If you dont want to lose your data, upon any change to the models, you can try the following, but it will likley cause more issues:
+- `python manage.py makemigrations`
+- `python manage.py migrate --fake app`
+- When django asks, try to allow a None value in a new field

 ## Docker Setup
 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop)
 - After installing, you will have access to the docker command line utility, `docker`